 Albert Einstein, Marie Curie and Stephen Hawking.

-These famous names followed their passion for science throughout their lives and were rewarded with incredible careers in science, being recognised worldwide for their achievements that have impacted the science world and beyond.
+You could say that these famous names had the best careers in science.
+They followed their passion for science throughout their lives and were rewarded with incredible careers, being recognised worldwide for achievements that have impacted the scientific world and beyond.

 The BLOODHOUND Project is currently running with the aim of inspiring a new generation of Engineers.
-We’re a sponsor of BLOODHOUND and have been invited to go along and visit the factory on 4th March, when the rocket is being tested and assembled.
-We’ll get to talk to Ed Fletcher, the Rocket Technician, and can’t wait to find out what it’s like to work on what is set to be the World’s Fastest Car.
+We’re a sponsor of BLOODHOUND and have been lucky enough to visit the factory while the rocket is being tested and assembled.
+We’ve even talked to Ed Fletcher, the rocket technician, about what it’s like to work on what’s set to be the world’s fastest car.

 You may have seen the 2013 film ‘Gravity’, but it’s not just in Hollywood cinema that such a fascinating career is a possibility.
 It’s not easy to become an astronaut, however.
-It takes years of hard work and dedication, including a degree in Engineering, Biological Science, Physical Science or Maths.
-This is the absolute minimal requirement to become a NASA astronaut.
+It takes years of hard work and dedication, including earning degrees in engineering, biological science, physical science or maths.
+This is the absolute minimum requirement to become a NASA or ESA (European Space Agency) astronaut.

 If successful, you’ll have a unique career that involves learning how to adapt to a zero-gravity environment and exploring the moon and planets.